Riccardo Montolivo: AC Milan

 In May 2012, Milan head coach Massimiliano Allegri announced Montolivo would join the club on a free transfer when his contract with Fiorentina expired on 30 June.
 Montolivo then signed a four-year contract with the club.
 "Next season, Montolivo will arrive and he is a very talented player with great technique," said Allegri to Milan Channel.
 He chose to wear the number 18 jersey which he had worn before and which was last worn by Alberto Aquilani in Milan.

+As Milan signed striker Giampaolo Pazzini in August 2012, Montolivo once again reunited with his long-term teammate of the past, with whom he had spent several seasons playing for Atalanta and Fiorentina, both of his two former clubs.

 In the Milan derby though he was highly praised for his performance, the referee disallowed a stunning 30-yard volley by Montolivo due to a challenge committed by Urby Emanuelson.
 On 30 October, Montolivo scored his first goal for Milan, coming in the 69th minute after Milan were down 2–0 to Palermo.
 Milan eventually drew the match 2–2, salvaging a point.
 On 25 November, in a 1–0 win against Juventus, Montolivo played his first match as Milan's captain as Daniele Bonera and Massimo Ambrosini were suspended while Christian Abbiati was out injured.
 He ended the first season at the club by becoming one of the two (the other being Stephan El Shaarawy) most-used players of the season.
 On 11 June 2013, Milan vice-president Adriano Galliani stated Montolivo would be the next captain for Milan after previously announcing that current club captain Massimo Ambrosini would not be extending his contract with the Rossoneri.
 After earning the captaincy, Montolivo opened his account by scoring against Catania.
 He then scored in a 4–3 defeat to Sassulo.
 On 13 April 2014, he scored an astonishing long-range strike in the 23rd minute against Catania, which extended Milan's winning streak to four matches.
 After breaking his leg in a pre-2014 World Cup friendly match against the Republic of Ireland on 31 May, Montolivo was ruled out for six months.
 On 30 November, he made his return in a 2–0 home win over Udinese, coming on as a substitute in the 88th minute.
 Following the Chinese takeover of the club, in the summer of 2017, Montolivo was stripped of his captaincy against his wishes in favor of Leonardo Bonucci, who had just been signed at the time.
 Complying with the club management board's decision, Montolivo still made 26 appearances in all competitions during the 2017–18 season, including the one in the Coppa Italia final on 9 May 2018, which subsequently became his last as a professional.